jrliv/100-days-of-code/log.md

 **Thoughts:** I assumed using a static site generator would be really fast and easy but the learning curve was a little more than I expected.
 However I've spent a good chunk of time with it these last two days so I'm going to keep hacking at it.
 Also I'm still convinced that I would rather have a free static site hosted on GitHub Pages rather than deal with any expenses or security issues from a self hosted CMS or SaaS CMS.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

+### Day 3: May 3, 2017

+**Today's Progress**: Still working with Hugo.
+Getting more comfortable with git.
+Deployed a test page to GitHub Pages.

+**Thoughts:** Feeling more confident using Hugo and git.
+Going to choose a theme tomorrow and start creating the pages and content.